creativetimofficial/soft-ui-dashboard-laravel-livewire/README.md

     }
 ```

-### Profile
+### User Profile
-The profile can be accessed by a logged in user by clicking "**Profile**" from the sidebar or adding **/profile** in the url.
+The profile can be accessed by a logged in user by clicking "**User Profile**" from the sidebar or adding **/profile** in the url.
 The user can add information like phone number, location, description or change the name and email.

 The `App\Http\Livewire\Profile` handles the user's profile information.